 While Biscuit is MIA in the morning, Hannah made sure to get us up very early.
 She is definitely a morning dog and wants everyone to share her excitement of getting up before sunrise.
 At 6am, Hannah promptly jumps up on the bed to signal it’s time to start the day.

 One afternoon, Biscuit discovered something curious: a ball-like object made of strips of Scotch tape.
-For a solid hour, Biscuit entertained himself (and us) batting this sticky toy around.
-Hannah watched the spectacle, but didn’t dare interrupt.
+For a solid hour, Biscuit entertained himself (and us) batting around this sticky impromptu toy.
+Hannah watched the spectacle, not knowing what to make of it.
+None of us dared to interrupt.
 Clearly, Biscuit was having a moment!